MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-setup-income-documents.md

 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 35911fe862a016546954d6912b3cf12896d23fdd
+ms.openlocfilehash: 6072dcf536211ddad76c6423421033dd43f534b0
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="set-up-incoming-documents"></a>Set Up Incoming Documents
-If you create general journal lines from incoming document records, you must specify in the **Incoming Documents Setup** window which journal template and batch to use.
+If you create general journal lines from incoming document records, you must specify on the **Incoming Documents Setup** page which journal template and batch to use.

-If you do not want users to create invoices or general journal lines from incoming document records unless the documents are first approved, you must set up approvers in the **Incoming Document Approvers** window.
+If you do not want users to create invoices or general journal lines from incoming document records unless the documents are first approved, you must set up approvers on the **Incoming Document Approvers** page.

 To turn PDF and image files into electronic documents that you can convert to, for example, purchase invoices inside [!INCLUDE[d365fin](includes/d365fin_md.md)], you must first set up the OCR feature and enable the service.